 Assets America® offers luxury yacht financing for yachts, super yachts and mega yachts starting at $5 million and beyond!
-Yachts are watercraft used for sports, commercial use (chartering) or pleasure (including fishing), with a minimum length in the 30-foot range.
-Superyachts are large, expensive, professionally-crewed yachts, informally sized at 79 feet or greater, although the dividing line is somewhat subjective.
-Megayachts are the biggest and most expensive yachts, starting from 164 feet and beyond.
+Yachts are watercraft used for sports, commercial use (chartering) or pleasure (including fishing) with a minimum length in the 30-foot range.
+Super-yachts are large, expensive, professionally-crewed yachts, informally sized at 79 feet or greater, although the dividing line is somewhat subjective.
+Finally, mega-yachts are the biggest and most expensive yachts, starting from 164 feet and beyond.

 Yachts are configured as sailing or power vessels, although many sailing yachts have motors as a backup.
 While yachts can be quite large, they are dwarfed by commercial maritime vessels like oil tankers, ocean cruise liners, and cargo ships.
 Yachts can yield income through chartering, which can figure into the process of obtaining yacht loans.
-Super-yacht and mega-yacht designs often reflect the personal tastes of their owners, another factor reflecting their value for yacht financing purposes.
+Super-yacht and mega-yacht designs also reflect the personal tastes of their owners.
+These specializations affect the yacht’s value for financing purposes.

 For yacht financing and insurance purposes, a yacht, superyacht or megayacht must undergo a survey, a procedure similar to a home inspection.
 The three types of yacht surveys are:

 - Insurance survey: This type of survey is for renewal of insurance policies, not for acquisition.
 It is a light inspection that tries to identify outstanding issues.